billpatrianakos/pisense/README.md

 - NodeJS
 - Python 3
 - Nginx (you can use Apache but your on your own for a config file if you do)
+- A Twilio account (PiSense uses Twilio to send SMS alerts.
+You'll have to edit `system/monitor.py` to remove the SMS alert portion of the code or change it to use something like Amazon SNS)

 ## Installation & Deployment